packagist/private-packagist-docs/docs/self-hosted/gitlab-integration-setup.md

 If you are using our cloud product at packagist.com, [use this guide](../cloud/gitlab-integration-setup.md).

 ## Initial Setup
-Hit the "Add integration" button on the admin page in Private Packagist Self-Hosted to get to the form below.
+Hit the "Add Integration" button on the admin page in Private Packagist Self-Hosted to get to the form below.

 ![Add Integration](/Resources/public/img/docs/self-hosted/08-integration.png)